realityexpander/How_to_program_from_ground_up/05-Software.md

     // The result of the addition of 5 and 7 is 12, which is 0x0C in hexadecimal
     ```
-# Assembly Language - The First Human-readable Language for Programming Computers
+# Assembly Language - The First Human-readable Language for Programming Computers <a name="assembly-language"></a>
   - ### BIG IDEA — Make the machine code easier for humans to read and write by using "mnemonics" to represent the opcodes instead of the actual hex values.

   - Assembly Language is a "human-readable" mnemonic representation of the "machine code" that the CPU can executes directly.